Chapter 11 Tidying Your Data

 In case you haven’t picked up on it, tidying data in R is much easier if the data is recorded consistently.
 You can’t always control how your data will look, but in the event that you can (i.e. your inputting the instrument readings into Excel on the bench top) here are some tips to make your life easier:

-• Be consistent.
+- Be consistent.
 If you’re naming your samples make sure they all contain the same elements in the same order.
-The sample names Toronto_O3_1 and Toronto_O3_2 can easily be broken up as demonstrated in Separating columns; O3_Toronto_1, TorontoO32, and Toronto_1 can’t be.
+The sample names

 11.4 Further reading

 As always, the R for Data Science book goes into more detail on all of the elements discussed above.
-For the material covered here you may want to read Chapter 12: Tidy Data.
+Topics covered here are explored in more detail in Chapter 12: Tidy Data.

 11.6 Exercise